4 common skin problems that your baby might experience in summer

 Eczema looks like dry, rough and sometimes red, scaly, irritated skin.
 The biggest clue that it is eczema, though, is that it is a stubborn rash and will come back when other rashes clear up.

-For babies less than 6 months old, it usually appears on the cheeks and forehead.
-For babies 6 to 12 months old it is often on their elbows and knees and for children 2 years and older it is often seen in the creases of the elbows and knees, the wrists, the ankles, and hands.
+And for children two years and older it is often seen in the creases of the elbows and knees, the wrists, the ankles, and hands.

 When the eczema is resistant to the above treatments, a topical steroid may be required.
 This should only be used under medical supervision.